liorgu/yearn2learn/src/pages/posts/2019-04-04.md/dilemmas-with-react-hooks-2.md

 slug: '/dilemmas-with-react-hooks-2'
 ---

 In this part, we will discuss persistence and memoization with React hooks.
 First, we will explain these terms.
-Then, we will see some hooks and other APIs in React that are related to it and display some use cases and optional pitfalls.
+Then, we will see some hooks and other APIs in React that are related to it and go through some use cases and optional pitfalls.

 - [Persistence vs Memoization](#persistence-vs-memoization)
 - [useState vs useRef vs createRef](#usestate-vs-useref-vs-createref)